US health regulator authorises Pfizer's COVID pill

 |

-Washington , United States (AFP) — The US Food and Drug Administration (FDA) yesterday authorised Pfizer's COVID pill for high-risk people aged 12 and over, calling it an important milestone in the pandemic that will all ow millions to access the treatment.
+WASHINGTON, United States (AFP)— The US Food and Drug Administration (FDA) on Wednesday authorised Pfizer's COVID pill for high-risk people aged 12 and over, calling it an important milestone in the pandemic that will allow millions to access the treatment.

 But pills that are available at pharmacies should be much easier to access than synthetic antibody treatments, which require infusions administered by drip at hospitals or specialised centres.